Learning to read is a complex process that doesn't happen on its own. The best way to teach kids to read is by making it fun. Free trial.

 It's important to remember that learning to read involves various different skills.
-There are five essential components of reading that you can read about here.
+There are five essential components of reading.
 These are the skills all children need in order to successfully learn how to read.
 In summary, these include:

 Phonemic awareness – the ability to hear and manipulate the different sounds in words

-Phonics – recognising the connection between letters and the sounds they make
+Phonics – recognizing the connection between letters and the sounds they make